chuanconggao/extratools/docs/functions/dicttools.md

 - For each path, if any array with nested dictionary is encountered, the index of the array also becomes part of the path.

 - In default, only an array with nested dictionary is flatten.
 Instead, parameter `force` can be specified to flatten any array.

+!!! warning
+    Different from `jsontools.flatten`, this function accepts only dictionary.

+!!! warning
-Note that an empty array disappears after being flatten.
+    An empty array disappears after being flatten.

 ``` python
 flatten(json.loads("""{